andersmurphy/andersmurphy-blog/_posts/2017-12-28-desert-island-code-reduce-map-and-filter.markdown

 A cruel fate indeed.

-But wait what if we were to write out own implementations of: map, filter and reduce?
+But wait what if we were to write our own implementations of: map, filter and reduce?

 ### Reduce